Cornucopia-Swift/CornucopiaStreams/README.md

 Some of the streams provide metadata, e.g., the `name` for BLE devices, which you can access via the `CC_meta` property.

+### Known Issues

+* The way our CoreBluetooth connection manager currently works supports only one concurrent connection at a time.
+I consider this a bug.
+Patches welcome ;-)

 ### Contributions

 Feel free to use under the terms of the MIT, if you find anything helpful here.
 Contributions are always welcome!
 Stay safe and sound!